-norms influence behavior by shaping what people believe is typical or appropriate norms are meaningful in the context of group identity whether an individual complies with a norm depends on his/her personal capacities, the strength of the norm, the types of reward and punishment at play, and economic circumstances.37 certain people may benefit from social norms that harm others and work to maintain an unequal power dynamic; on the other hand, social norms simply persist because they have been practiced
+- 1) Norms influence behavior by shaping what people believe is typical or appropriate. - 2) Norms are meaningful in the context of group identity. - 3) Whether an individual complies with a norm depends on his/her personal capacities, the strength of the norm, the types of reward and punishment at play, and economic circumstances.